How to know if your company requires custom software feature 02

 3. The higher cost of custom software often tempts organizations into choosing the cheapest solutions.
 Custom software development requires experienced team members such as developers, designers and quality engineers, who are in high demand.
 It’s also important to compare the cost of the software with the profit it will bring when deciding what you can afford for custom software.
 Remember that it’s almost always better to pay more than you expect than to end up with poor software.

 The decision to buy custom software becomes easier when you recognize the signs that COTS may not be meet your requirements.
+Software development companies play a crucial role in delivering tailored solutions that address specific business needs.
 The clearest of these is when none of the COTS currently meet all of your requirements.
 Organizations often use the 80/20 rule when making this choice, which holds that COTS should satisfy at least 80 percent of your current requirements.
 However, this rule may still result in an unsatisfactory COTS solution if the missing 20 percent of requirements are essential.

 Your organization’s industrial sector can provide some clues as to whether you should be looking at custom software instead of COTS.
 Businesses in the finance, healthcare and real estate sectors often rely on custom software due to specific requirements such as regulatory compliance for data privacy and security.
 The capture and maintenance of data that’s highly specific to a particular industry can also indicate a greater need for custom software.
 However, businesses in industries that don’t typically use custom software may gain a competitive advantage by doing so when it delivers a gain in productivity.